4194304/fluorine/README.md

 A GTK3 adaptation of a GTK2 text editor that gets the job done.

 ### tint2
-An extremely customizable panel that also scales based on screen height alone.
+An extremely customizable panel that scales based on screen height (everything else doesn't scale automatically, don't let it decieve you!

 ## Icon theme
-The icon theme that best fit Fluorine for me was Qogir, it's quite simplistic, while still fitting in.
+The icon theme that best fit Fluorine for me was Qogir, as it's simplistic, easy for the eyes, and fits in.

+Credit goes to Vinceliuice for making it.
+If you're interested in taking a look around in the repository, [here it is!](https://github.com/vinceliuice/Qogir-icon-theme)

 ## 5. Resource Usage
-With my current setup on my late 2013 MacBook Pro, from the tty to the complete environment, it uses approximately 109MiB of RAM (as of super early development).
+With my current setup on my late 2013 MacBook Pro (the main development station), from the TTY to the complete environment, it uses approximately 122MiB of RAM (as of 8/13/2024).

-## To-do:
-* Create a separate Openbox theme (that isn't tenebris) in the mean time due to licensing concerns
-* Attempt to get mouse cursor to scale properly when starting the environment

 ## Status
 Currently the project is in very early development, but sooner or later it will end up in a more polished state.